 Summer is just around the corner and that means it’s time to start planning summer reading lists!

-My recommendations for the best books to read summer 2024 include recently published contemporary fiction, historical fiction, romance, and mysteries that I have already read or that are on my TBR for this summer.
+My recommendations for the best books to read summer 2024 include recently published contemporary fiction, historical fiction, romance, and mysteries that I have read and can personally recommend.

 Whether you’re looking for a book to read on vacation or while relaxing at home, there should be something to suit your reading mood.
 Happy summer reading!!